Meeperty/SubnauticaAutosplitter/README.md

 # SubnauticaAutosplitter
-A repository for subnautica autosplitter development
+Source control for subnautica autosplitter development If you have questions, ask in the Subnautica Speedrun Discord in #science (https://discord.gg/ZnvrDZDpc4)